jahidulStelligent/stelligent-u/10-kms/README.md

 _For decrypting the ciphertext file, why didn't you have to specify a key?
 How did you have permission to decrypt?_

+- My KMS Key policy had explicit permission to my IAM User

 #### Question: KMS Alias

 _Why is it beneficial to use a KMS Alias?_
+- Do can call by simple name which can be remembered.

 ## Lesson 10.2: Implementation of KMS Keys in S3